-Toxic algae do more than just make our beaches less beautiful, it is a human health concern.
+Toxic algae is a human health concern.
 Research from Brain Chemistry Labs suggests a link between cyanobacteria, blue-green algae, and Alzheimer’s and Parkinson’s diseases.
 In 2014, 400,000 residents in Toledo, Ohio went without drinking water for three days.
 Over 100 people got sick during that time.
 10% of water-related illnesses reported between 2013 and 2014 came from harmful algal bloom contamination in Ohio drinking water.